Show season opens, vendors make their pitches

 I also like Storage Networking World (SNW), albeit for different reasons.
 SNW is more like a storage Mardi Gras, whereas Storage Decisions is more of an executive retreat.
 All of my clients are at SNW, which is great for me.
 There are also a lot of users attending the show, although it's hard to find them because there are also zillions of vendors.

 SNW has tons of content--it makes it very hard to choose what sessions to attend and which ones to skip.
 But I guess too much content is better than too little.
 At SNW, they also have vendors doing thinly veiled sales pitches and no one likes that.
-SNW and Storage Decisions are
+SNW and Storage Decisions are two very different types of shows, but they both appear to make piles of money, so who's to say which philosophy is better?

 The Storage World Conference will soon close the spring season.
 I've only been to one of these shows, but from what I've seen, a good number of real IT folks show up.
 There's nothing worse than flying across the world to talk to a room full of vendors.